 “I think if you say you’re in drag, well, then you’re in drag — you believe in your own truth,” he says.
 “So anybody can be in drag if that’s what they call it and that’s what they want it to be.
 Drag is theater — and it’s fun.”

-I stand with Cook on the stage at Darcelle’s an hour before the doors open for “Catch a Rising Star,” his Tuesday night “open-mic” event that welcomes any queen of any kind.
+I stand with Cook on the stage at Darcelle’s an hour before the doors open for “Catch a Rising Star,” his Tuesday night “open-mic” event that welcomes any queen of any skill.
 The tightly packed chairs sit empty in the small room.
 Yet I get a sense of the rush Cook still must feel when he steps out from behind the curtain, the warm applause from returning fans and newcomers alike.

 “You’re in the chaos of the dressing room.
 Then we’re funneling up this horrific, terrible staircase and — boom — we all fall out of the curtain into the audience,” Cook tells me in his characteristically up-tempo fashion.
 “As soon as the lights hit us and we’re all onstage, it’s just magic.”